David Byrne (album)

-David Byrne is the fourth studio album by Scottish-American musician David Byrne, released in 1994.
+David Byrne is the fourth studio album by American musician David Byrne, released on May 24, 1994.
 "Angels" and "Back in the Box" were the two main singles released from the album.
-The first one entered the US Modern Rock Tracks chart, reaching number 24.
+The first one entered the U.S. Modern Rock Tracks chart, reaching No. 24.
 The album spent six weeks on the Billboard 200 chart.

 Part of the song "Lilies of the Valley" can be heard sampled on Talib Kweli's "Right About Now", the leadoff track from his 2006 Right About Now: The Official Sucka Free Mix CD.

 The music video for "Angels" appeared in an episode of Beavis and Butt-Head.